Norway say Hydro cyber attack began Monday evening and escalated during the night

-OSLO (Reuters) - The cyber attack on aluminum producer Norsk Hydro (NHY.OL) began on Monday evening and escalated during the night, the Norwegian state agency in charge of cyber security said on Tuesday.
+OSLO (Reuters) - The cyber attack on aluminum producer Norsk Hydro began on Monday evening and escalated during the night, the Norwegian state agency in charge of cyber security said on Tuesday.

 “We are helping Norsk Hydro with the handling of the situation, and sharing this information with other sectors in Norway and with our international partners,” said a spokeswoman for the Norwegian National Security Authority (NSM).